shawngiese/restbot/README.md

 	notice: RTM websocket opened
 	Connected to Slack RTM

-If you see something like:
+An error like the following will indicates a problem with your token:

 	Starting in Beep Boop multi-team mode
 	error: Invalid BEEPBOOP_RESOURCER environment variable...

-Then check some of the possible reasons that happened:
+Some of the possible reasons that happened:

 * Your slack token is incorrect.
+* You did not add your token.
 * You tried to add the token to your system environment but it did not work.
 Use the echo command to check if the variable is correctly set.

 ### Run in BeepBoop